2019–20 Port Vale F.C. season

 The 2019–20 season was Port Vale's 108th season of football in the English Football League, and third consecutive season in EFL League Two.
-The season covers the period from 1 July 2019 to 30 June 2020.

 Manager John Askey reshaped the squad by letting 14 players go and bringing in 14 new signings.
 However, David Amoo was the only new player in the starting eleven for the season's opening game.
 They lost just one league game in six matches in August, though this was a heavy 5–2 defeat at Grimsby Town, and they also exited the EFL Cup in the first round.
 September saw them in indifferent form, as they picked up just one league win, though Vale did secure their place in the knockout stages of the EFL Trophy.
 October saw more promise as they picked up their first away win, though they were held to disappointing draws at home to struggling teams.
 They went on to claim five wins in six games in November, including a 1–0 victory at local rivals Crewe Alexandra and wins against Milton Keynes Dons and Cheltenham Town in the FA Cup.
 They drew four of their six games in December.
 However, they did win a penalty shoot-out to advance in the EFL Trophy before ending 2019 with a 2–0 win over league leaders Swindon Town.

 Vale had a quiet January transfer window, with only one new arrival and no major departures.
 A highlight of the season came in the FA Cup third round, as a glamour tie at Premier League champions Manchester City ended in a 4–1 defeat.
 However, a 3–0 defeat to Salford City in the EFL Trophy was a less auspicious end to the club's cup interests.
 They went unbeaten throughout February, picking up wins over promotion rivals Northampton Town and Colchester United, to end the month in the play-off places.
 On 13 March, all EFL fixtures were suspended due to the COVID-19 pandemic in the United Kingdom.
 On 15 May, League Two clubs voted to end the season after 37 games, causing Vale to finish one place outside the play-offs.